 Do you have a child who’s headed to college - or maybe already attending?
 If there was a financial intelligence exam, you would want your student to ace it!
-Help your student develop good money management skills.
-That knowledge will pay dividends for a lifetime!
+Helping your student develop good money management skills will pay dividends for a lifetime!

 For most students, going off to college is the first time they’ll be on their own.
 It’s imperative that they learn to be responsible for themselves.
 As parents, we hope any lapse in personal judgement has only minor consequences.
 Unfortunately, poor financial decisions can impact them long after graduation.
-Here are some topics to broach with your child to help him/her ace the personal finance side of college.
+The temptation to buy unnecessary things to make a good impression on friends is real.
+Here are some topics to broach with your child to help them ace the personal finance side of college.

 The Importance of a Budget

 Students encounter endless opportunities for spending money while in college.
 Those who aren’t financially responsible for the cost of tuition, room, board and books may get distracted by other discretionary items such as clothing, entertainment, dorm room décor, etc. If they want to have extra cash in their pocket at the end of each month, they’ll still need to learn the value of budgeting.

 Students living off campus must cover rent and utility payments as well as food and household items for the semester.
 Creating a budget should be mandatory for them.
 If your student is in this situation, be sure that all roommates sign the lease and utility agreements.
 The only liable parties are those who have signed the agreement.
 Getting stuck with extra rent and utility payments can wreck even the best planned budget!

 Credit Card Etiquette